I've lived with a disability for more than 3 decades. My wheelchair has given me a unique perspective that I wouldn’t trade for the world.

 Mouse and Keyboard

 One benefit of living in the information age is the vast choices we have for technology equipment.
-Now mice and keyboards come in virtually any shape and style you can imagine to accommodate any need from carpel tunnel to ergonomically approved to those adapted for people with limited hand and finger mobility.
+Now mice and keyboards come in virtually any shape and style you can imagine, accommodating any need from carpel tunnel to ergonomically approved to those adapted for people with limited hand and finger mobility.

 - Optical trackball mice have a large ball for easier navigation requiring less finger dexterity.